benedictkohtc/SimRT/README.md

 This game is essentially an urban mass rapid transit builder and simulator.
 Be warned!
 You will never look at another railway map the same way again.

+Note: In its current form, gameplay can be quite punishing.
+You may wish to disable the lose condition so as to fully explore the complete depth of the game at leisure.
+You can do so by clicking the "You Didn't See Anything" button at the bottom of the build menu, followed by the "Lose Condition" toggle.

 ### How to Play

-tldr: Deliver passengers by building train lines, decide how to deploy trains, don't let any station overload.
+tldr: Do not let stations become overloaded.
+Deliver passengers by building train lines and deploying sufficient trains.
+Additional stations are added over time.

-Passengers are represented by little symbols and will alight at any station matching their symbol.<br>
+###### Resources and Capacities
-You have 3 train lines and 5 trains available to you.<br>
+You have 3 train lines and 5 trains available to you.
+Each train has a capacity of 6 passengers.
+Each line can hold an unlimited number of trains.
+Trains do not collide with each other.

+###### Stations
-Stations are considered overloaded when they have more than 6 passengers waiting on the platform.<br>
-Stations will flash red when they are overloaded.<br>
+Stations are represented as large symbols.
+They are considered overloaded when they have more than 6 passengers waiting on their platform.
+Stations will flash red when they are overloaded.
+Additional stations will be generated as the game progresses.

+###### Passengers
+Passengers are represented as small symbols.
+They wish to alight at any station matching their symbol.
+They are randomly and periodically generated.

+###### Lose Condition
 The game ends when any station is overloaded for more than 10 seconds.

-**Building Tracks:** Click on grids to design your railway network, click again to confirm your network design.<br>
+###### Lines and Tracks
+You have 3 lines available to you, they are each represented by a different colour.
+Once built, lines can only be expanded from the 'end of the line', this is represented by the solid square block.
+An individual line cannot be forked into separate paths.
+Currently track looping is not supported.
+Lines can intersect or run parallel with each other with no risk of collision.

+###### How to Build Tracks
+Click "Build Line" from a respective line.
+New lines can be built at any location, existing lines can only be expanded from their end point (represented by a solid square block)
+Click a series of grids to trace out your desired railway path.
+A construction barrier will show where you have planned to build so far.
+Tracks can go diagonally.
+When ready, click confirm track locations.

+###### Deploying Trains
+Trains always spawn at the start of their line.

+###### Removing Trains
-**Removing Trains:** Trains will first proceed to the next station to drop off all passengers before being removed from the system.<br>
+Trains will first proceed to the next station to drop off all passengers before being removed from the system to be added into the resource pool.
+You may then redeploy it to another line.

+###### Destroying Lines
-**Destroying Lines:** All trains running on that line will automatically receive a "Remove Train" signal.
+All trains running on that line will automatically receive a "Remove Train" signal.
 A line has to be free of trains before you can destroy it.

 ### Game Bugs <sup>*thatwereturnedinto*</sup> Features
 **1) Passengers will only make a maximum of 1 transfer.**<br>